marcelo-nd/nasalSynComs/README.md

 - **emu.sh**: Contains bash commands to run the sequences quality control and taxonomic assignation.
 - **code.R**: Has the R code neccesary for the subsequent analysis, organized according to the figures of the paper.
 It is necessary to install the `nasalSynComsPkg` that contains helper functions for performing the analyses.
+- **databases**: Contains the databases necessary to run emu.
+"16s_copies.csv" that contains the rRNA operon copy number for each species analysed in the sequencing data and "nose_sc_db_200824" that contains the emu database files for taxonomy assignment.

 The recommended way to install `nasalSynComsPkg` is via **pak**, which automatically resolves CRAN and Bioconductor dependencies: